Hårteigen

 Hårteigen is a characteristic mountain in Vestland county, Norway.
 It sits on and is visible from most parts of the vast Hardangervidda plateau.
-The mountain is located in the municipality of Ullensvang, and it is inside the Hardangervidda National Park.
+The mountain is located in Ullensvang Municipality, and it is inside the Hardangervidda National Park.

-At an elevation of 1690 m above sea level, the peak of Hårteigen rises 480 m above the surrounding plateau which is fairly flat.
+At an elevation of 1690 m above sea level, the peak of Hårteigen rises 471 m above the surrounding plateau which is fairly flat.
 It is located about 30 km northeast of the town of Odda.

 Name

-The first element is from the Old Norse word hárr which means 'grey' and the last element is related to the German verb zeigen which means 'show'.
-On the large and flat plateau of Hardangervidda this mountain was important for travellers to find the direction.
+The first element is from the Old Norse word hárr which means 'grey' and the last element is related to the German verb zeigen which means 'to show'.
+The name was likely chosen because when on the large and flat Hardangervidda plateau, this mountain was important for travelers to find the direction.